FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_228.md

 # Route 228

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_228/).

 Trainer               | Pokémons
 ---                   | ---
 Ace Trainer Jose      | ![][419]  [Floatzel] Lv.
 76  ![][028]  [Sandslash] Lv.
 76  ![][310]  [Manectric] Lv.
 76